Video Game: Supreme Commander 2

 - Not So Different: William Gauge points out to Thalia that for all her ideals, she's actually a terrorist and has done more to hurt people than help.
 To hammer this point home, he nukes a city and says he couldn't have done it without her.

 - Nuke 'em: Willam Gauge does it repeatedly.
 In fact, he once does so twice in the same mission, following up the second with this Oppenheimer quote:

 Gauge: If the radiance of a thousand suns were to burst at once into the sky, that would be like the splendor of the mighty one.
 For I am become death, the destroyer of worlds.

-Weapon Of Mass Destruction: Everyone's run-of-the-mill Long Range Artillery/Tactical Missiles and the obvious Nuke.
-"Shiva" - an autonomous terraforming device.
+- Weapon of Mass Destruction: Everyone's run-of-the-mill Long Range Artillery/Tactical Missiles and the obvious Nuke.
+Then there's "Shiva" - an autonomous terraforming device.